stiemannkj1/auto-update-example/README.md

     Wartortle says, "Hi!".
     ```

+    After the update, you'll see v3.0.0 Pokemon greetings like Blastoise, Venusaur, and Charizard.

 ## Alternatives

 Another approach to this problem would be to simply send down a JSON blob of